In this article we cover:

 - Four groups of design actions to take

-- How to start implementing design into your business
+- How to start implementing UX design in your business

 The McKinsey & Company international consulting firm conducted one of the largest worldwide studies ever to measure revenues and shareholder returns related to good design culture in companies.
 They found that best design performers increase their revenues and shareholder returns at nearly twice the rate of their industry counterparts.
 Read the full report here. 💵

-How can you measure the value of good design?
+How can you measure the value of UX design?

 How did they come to this conclusion?
 McKinsey tracked 300 companies for more than five years.
 Measuring design actions and collecting massive amounts of financial data showed the greatest correlation between twelve design actions to financial gain.
 Meaning, it actually shows the business value of design.